 Activities where you already know the risks and know how to control them.

-The task involves a fall hazard of less than 2 metres ; AND is:
+The task involves a fall hazard of less than 2 metres and is a new activity or a significant change to an existing activity.

 Tasks that involve fall hazards of 2 metres or more above the ground (measured from the feet)